microsoft/hi-ml/docs/source/coding_guidelines.md

 ### Pull Request Titles

-To enable good auto-generated changelogs, we prefix all PR titles with a category string, like "BUG: Out of bounds error when using small images".
+To enable good auto-generated changelogs, we prefix all PR titles with a category string, like `BUG: Fix out of bounds error when using small images`.
 Those category prefixes must be in upper case, followed by a colon (`:`).
 Valid categories are